turingschool/front-end-curriculum/lessons/module-1/object-literals.md

 Create a new repl.

-Declare a new variable, called <code>person</code> that stores an object literal.
+Declare a new variable called <code>order</code> that stores an object literal.
 It should have all the properties that were printed on the handout you got this morning, paired with the values you handwrote in.
 </section>

 ### Access Properties